aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module2-genai-components/ai-gateway/index.en.md

 weight: 1
 ---

+# THIS IS NOT VALIDATED - GENAI SLOP | Will rewrite later!

 ## Overview

 LiteLLM serves as a unified API gateway for all your LLM models, providing a single OpenAI-compatible endpoint that can route requests to multiple backend providers including self-hosted models (vLLM), AWS Bedrock, and other cloud providers.